Jamie Pope – Nutrition Expert

 While he wrote The T-Factor Diet—chapters related to healthy eating and counting fat grams—Jamie assembled the appendix.
 The appendix listed 2500 foods and their fat, saturated fat, carb, calorie, sodium, and fiber contents.

 Readers copied the published book’s appendix, tucked it into their handbags and briefcases, and counted fat grams on the go.
 The publisher decided to turn Jamie’s appendix into its own little book.
-The pocket-sized spinoff, priced at $1.99, sold over seven million copies and sat for more than three years on The New York Times bestseller list.
+The pocket-sized spinoff, priced at $1.99, sold over seven million copies and sat on The New York Times bestseller list for over three years.

 “Back in the late eighties, when this little fluke of a thing published, counting fat grams seemed like a great approach,” says Jamie.
 At the time, the marketplace didn’t contain an abundance of fat-free and low-fat foods.
 Consumers had to eat real food.